Determinantal Sieving

 Second, there is a rich toolbox of \emph{transformations} of polynomials, by which a given enumerating polynomial can be modified into a more relevant form.
 We are particularly concerned with what can be called \emph{sieving} operations: transformations applied to a given polynomial $P(X)$ such that every monomial $m$ in the monomial expansion of $P$ either survives (possibly multiplied by some new factor) or is cancelled, depending on the properties of $m$.
 For example, consider a graph $G$ with edges partitioned as $E(G)=E_R \cup E_B$ into \emph{red} and \emph{blue} edges.
 Does $G$ have a perfect matching where precisely half the edges are red (or more generally, with precisely $w$ red edges)?
-This is known as the \textsc{Exact Matching} problem, and is not know to have a deterministic polynomial-time algorithm.
+This is known as the \textsc{Exact Matching} problem, and is not known to have a deterministic polynomial-time algorithm.
 However, there is a simple randomized polynomial-time algorithm using the enumerating polynomial approach (cf.~Mulmuley et al.\ in 1987~\cite{MulmuleyVV87matching}).
-Assume for simplicity that $G$ is bipartite, and let $A$ be the Edmonds matrix of $G$ as above (if $G$ is not bipartite, instead let $A$ be the Tutte matrix, and replace all mentions of the determinant of $A$ by the \emph{Pfaffian} of $A$).
-Introduce a new variable $z$, and for every edge $uv \in E_R$ multiply $A(u,v)$ by $z$.
+Assume for simplicity that $G$ is bipartite, and let $A$ be the Edmonds matrix of $G$ as above (if $G$ is not bipartite, a similar construction works over the Tutte matrix of $G$).
+Introduce a new variable $z$, and for every edge $uv \in E_R$ multiply $A[u,v]$ by~$z$.
 Now, a perfect matching $M$ of $G$ with $w$ red edges will correspond to a monomial where the degree of $z$ is $w$, and we are left asking for monomials in $P(X,z)=\det A$ where the $z$-component is $z^w$.